wjschne/ggdiagram/README.md

 <div id="fig-example">

 <img src="man/figures/README-fig-example-1.png" style="width:100.0%"
-data-fig-alt="Diagram of a circle on the left  and a square on the right  with an arrow connecting the two shapes." />
+data-fig-alt="Diagram of a circle on the left  and a square on the right  with an arrow connecting the two shapes." alt="Diagram of a circle on the left  and a square on the right  with an arrow connecting the two shapes." />

 Figure 1: Connecting a circle and a square with an arrow.